 2. METHODOLOGY

-After establishing the focal question of the research, this integrative literature review was conducted by searching for articles in the PubMed, Scielo and Cocharne databases, published from July 2014 to July 2024.
-Four keywords were established and checked on the DeCs - Health Sciences Descriptors website, namely “ozone”, “antimicrobial activity”, “anti-bacterial” and “antifungal”.
+After establishing the research's focal question, this integrative literature review was conducted by searching for articles in the PubMed, Scielo and Cocharne databases, published from July 2014 to July 2024 in the PubMed, Scielo, and Cocharne databases.
+Four keywords, “ozone,” “antimicrobial activity,” “anti-bacterial,” and “antifungal,” were established and checked on the DeCs - Health Sciences Descriptors website.

 2.1- Criteria for considering studies for this analysis